How to Apply for this Grant

 Cost Sharing

 Cost sharing is required.
-It is the financial contribution the applicant pledges to the cost of a project.
-Cost sharing can include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
-The NHPRC will provide up to 50 percent of the total project costs.
+The applicants financial contribution may include both direct and indirect expenses, in-kind contributions, non-Federal third-party contributions, and any income earned directly by the project.
+Indirect costs must be listed under the applicants cost sharing contribution.

 Application and Submission Information

-Applicants should follow the instructions on how to fill out the online forms and apply electronically using the Application Instructions section on the NHPRC website.
+Applicants should follow the instructions on how to fill out the online forms and apply electronically using the Application Instructions.

 The NHPRC requires that grant applications be submitted via Grants.gov.
 In the event that Grants.gov is experiencing technical difficulties that prevent submission, applicants must first attempt to resolve the issue with the Grants.gov Contact Center (800-518-4726).
 If Grants.gov cannot solve the problem, applicants may request an alternative.
 To make use of the NHPRC backup system, applicants must contact Jeff De La Concepcion (202-357-5022) no later than 3:00 Eastern Time on the day of the deadline with their valid Grants.gov Contact Center trouble-ticket number.